sethsandaru/kiva-laravel-tdd/README.md

     - BS, I know right??
 - You need to test this, test that,...

-Those articles won't help and you won't probably learn anything from that, especially for newbie.
+Those articles won't help, and you won't probably learn anything from that, especially for newbie.

 So, this little project of mine is going to help you know how to write tests, especially using PHP & Laravel.